Study 10 hrs/week and complete in 6 mo.

 Advance quickly and successfully through the curriculum with the support of expert reviewers whose detailed feedback will ensure you master all the right skills.

-Draw inspiration and knowledge from your student community, stay on track with the support of mentors, and enjoy live help directly in the classroom when you need guidance on specific challenges or projects.
+Draw inspiration and knowledge from your student community and stay on track with the support of mentors directly in the classroom when you need guidance on specific challenges or projects.

 Receive personalized feedback from experts to help you perfect your resume, refine your LinkedIn profile, and prepare for a data analyst interview.